pomme-clic/s-money-documentation/docs/docs/payment/IP.md

 ## Instant payment

-Instant transfer is used to send money within seconds to a beneficiary defined by an IBAN and eligible.
+Instant transfer is used to send money within seconds to a beneficiary with an eligible IBAN.
 You can also ask for the list of instant transfer for a user on a period of time.

 <Image src="docs/IP OUT_EN.png" alt="usecase 1"/>